ushasri123980/FPGA/README.md

 The first part is a single line listing the total number of FPGAs, total number of FPGA connection channels, capacity per FPGA, total number of nodes, total number of nets, and total number of fixed nodes.
 Format:
-Total number of FPGAs     Total number of FPGA connection channels      Capacity per FPGA       Total number of nodes     Total number of nets      Total number of fixed nodes A sample of the first part is given below.
+Total number of FPGAs\t     Total number of FPGA connection channels \t     Capacity per FPGA   \t    Total number of nodes  \t   Total number of nets   \t   Total number of fixed nodes \n A sample of the first part is given below.
 Note that the FPGA indices are from 0 to < Total number of FPGAs> -1.
 The node indices are from 0 to <Total number of nodes>-1